The Queen of Spades (story): Inspiration

-The character of the old countess was inspired by Princess Natalya Petrovna Golitsyna, who served as the lady-in-waiting for five Russian emperors and was 92 at the time Pushkin wrote "The Queen of Spades".
+The countess was inspired by Princess Natalya Petrovna Golitsyna, who served as lady-in-waiting for five Russian emperors and was 92 at the time Pushkin wrote "The Queen of Spades".
 According to a legend, Golitsyna had been a successful gambler.
 When her grandson lost a considerable amount of money playing cards and came to her to beg her for money, Golitsyna instead revealed to him the secret three cards that Count Saint-Germain showed to her in Paris.
 However, while the Countess died in the story, Golitsyna outlived Pushkin and reached the age of 97.

-Critics have argued that the Count Saint-Germain holds historical importance in the story.
+Some critics believe the Count Saint-Germain holds historical importance in the story.
 Saint-Germain serves as the namesake for the story's protagonist, Hermann.
 Beyond this, the historical Saint-Germain may represent a father figure for Hermann, the antithesis to Hermann's character, or a former love interest of the countess who seeks revenge for her death by causing Hermann to pick the wrong cards.

-The card game of faro also plays an important role in Pushkin's story.
-The game is played by having a player bet on a winning card.
-The dealer then begins turning over cards, burning the first (known as "soda") to his left.
+The card game of faro is played by having a player bet on a winning card.
+The dealer then begins turning over cards, turning the first (known as "soda") to his left.
 The second card is placed face up to his right; this is the first winning card.
 The third card is placed face up in the left pile, as a losing card.
 The dealer continues turning over cards, alternating piles until the bet has been won or lost.